Mr-Destructive/techstructive-blog/_posts/2021-12-27-Django-Basics-P6.md

         ]
 ```

-So, thats the url and view map created, we can now be able to see the result in the `127.0.0.1:8000/for/` url to see the below result:
+So, that's the url and view map created, we can now be able to see the result in the `127.0.0.1:8000/for/` url to see the below result:

 ![Static demo for inheritance of tempaltes](https://res.cloudinary.com/dgpxbrwoz/image/upload/v1640622976/blogmedia/static-tempinh_peyjrg.png)